Rubowski/displate-e-shop/README.md

+🔒 This project is unlicensed and intended for educational purposes only.

 # 🖼️ Displate-Inspired WordPress E-shop

 A fan-made, locally hosted e-commerce website built using WordPress and WooCommerce, inspired by the concept of Displate but fully customized with a unique design and layout.